 Commonly Asked Questions

 - If I don’t live in Pennsylvania, can I enroll in a Pitt Online program?
-If you are a student living anywhere in the United States, you are eligible to enroll in a Pitt Online program, even if you live in California, Florida or Massachusetts.
+If you are a student living anywhere in the United States, you are eligible to enroll in a Pitt Online program.

 - How does this impact Pitt Online programs that contain field placements?
 If you are enrolled in a Pitt Online program that includes a field placement experience (such as a clinical assignment, internship, externship, residency, etc.), you are able to complete the placement experience in any state – so long as the experience is associated with the corresponding Pitt Online course or program for which you are enrolled.